benhook1013/space-game/DESIGN.md

 - Tunable numbers live in `constants.dart`.
 - Use immutable data objects and pass dependencies via constructors.
 - Local save data will use `shared_preferences` in the MVP.
+- State is kept lightweight using plain classes or `ValueNotifier`s.

 ## Game State Flow